-Speaking can be a challenge when you’re still learning English.
-Building your vocabulary and improving your grammar and accent require a lot of work.
-But did you know that there are simple strategies that you can do right now to help you become the kind of speaker everyone wants to listen to?
+To be a good speaker, you would have to work on building your vocabulary and polishing your grammar and accent.
+This requires a lot of work (but it is necessary).
+Did you know that there are strategies you can do right now that will help you become the kind of speaker everyone wants to listen to?

 Try these five tips to help you speak more clearly and with greater impact:

 Start by listening actively

 Famous author Stephen Covey said that “most people do not listen with the intent to understand; they listen with the intent to reply”.
 This can lead to misunderstandings because we base our reply on assumptions, not the whole picture.
 Avoid this trap by being an active listener.
 When you’re in a conversation, don’t interrupt and form quick judgements.
 Instead, focus and fully listen.
 Pay attention to the content, intent and the emotions behind the message.
 Practising this will make you a respectful, clear and helpful communicator.
 It will also make you more approachable and trustworthy.

 Determine the specific areas where you can improve in your speech.
 A good way to do this is to listen to yourself speak.
 Record a simple conversation in English then listen carefully.
 You may need to listen to it a few times to carefully analyze it.
 Are there aspects of your speech that make you hard to understand?
 For example, do you speak too fast, is your voice high-pitched, or do you often use fillers like uhm or ahh?
 List down these points and work on improving each one.